GraphQLGuide/book/text/background/databases.md

 ## MongoDB

 While MongoDB can be used as an in-memory database, it’s usually used as a persistent database.
 The data is organized in *collections* of JSON-like *documents*.
-Developers communicate with the database using [MongoDB *schema statements*](https://docs.mongodb.com/manual/crud/):
+Developers communicate with the database using [MongoDB *schema statements*](https://docs.mongodb.com/manual/crud/) like the `insertOne`, `updateOne`, `findOne`, and `deleteOne` statements below:

 ```js
 import { MongoClient } from 'mongodb'